cheelee/cheelee.github.io/index.md

 ### Personal Projects

+Apologies for not being able to get this table aligned for now.

 | Project Page  | Description      |  Repo |
 {% for repository in site.github.public_repositories %}
    {% if repository.has_pages %}